stereobooster/stereobooster.com/content/posts/code-comprehension/index.md

 - correctness
 - performance

-Note: Yes readability is more important because it would be easy to fix readable, code but it would be harder to change unreadable code.
+Note: Yes readability is more important because it would be easy to fix readable code, but it would be harder to change unreadable code.

 Recently I realized that code readability is a too narrow term here - code comprehensibility is the better one.
 Reading is only one of the activities required for understanding the code.
 Code comprehension includes: reading, navigating in code, debugging, experimenting with code, etc.